 ignorance), awakening the individual to one’s true nature, not as the

 body, but as the unchanging, infinite, imminent and transcendent reality.
+With the realization of the Atman comes universal compassion,

 love, and the awareness of the oneness of all things (higher